swiftly-solution/documentation/docgen/output/events/gameevents/onroundend.md

 ---

 # OnRoundEnd
-This event is triggered when round_end is triggered
+This event is triggered when round_end is triggered.
 ::: tabs
 @tab Lua
 ```lua